↑

 This post contains affiliate links.
 See our Disclosure Statement for more information.

-Homemade Blueberry Muffins are a favorite around here.
-After experimenting a bit, I finally nailed down what I consider to be a perfect version!
-The addition of vanilla flavored Greek yogurt and half-and-half make these Blueberry Oat Muffins super moist and the vanilla is the perfect compliment to the sweet blueberries.
+The addition of vanilla flavored Greek yogurt and half-and-half make these Blueberry Oat Muffins super moist and fluffy.
+Vanilla is the perfect compliment to the sweet blueberries.
 The addition of oats adds heartiness and some whole grain goodness to the mix.

 Why This Recipe Works